 The ambiance is one of the factors that set your restaurant apart from others.
 Part of that ambiance is cleanliness.
 It has been noted that for this reason alone, customers will not return.
 Filthy restrooms, unswept floors, an unhealthy kitchen or un-bussed tables can reflect badly on your establishment and should be corrected immediately.

 Ask for customer feedback.
 Encourage new customers to complete a guest card.
 This is an easy opportunity to gain information on your new customer and to determine the quality of their experience.
 If negative feedback is received, by addressing the situation and trying to resolve it you may still be able to retain this customer.
 Remember that word of mouth can be your greatest asset in bringing in new customers.

 Offer a type of loyalty reward program to your following.
 If a customer loves their experience and is offered a reward after so many visits they will be likely to keep returning.
 From car washes to grocery stores, most businesses have rewards programs because they work.
 Encourage your customers to bring in friends by offering specials, such as “buy one, get one”.

 Another service that will encourage customers to return is online ordering.
 People love convenience.
-Customers may love everything about your restaurant but they may not always want to or have the time to allot for a sit down dinner.
+Customers may love everything about your restaurant but they may not always want to or have the time to allow for a sit-down dinner.
 Offering this option gives your customers the ability to enjoy your food and add to your bottom line.
 Customers will appreciate your flexibility and this will help with customer retention.

 Each new customer that walks into your restaurant is like gold and should be treated as such.
-For every new customer you greet you have the potential to bring at least 5 more to your door.
-And with each one of these customers you have potential to make them returning customers.
-Bottom line, with excellent customer service, consistency and innovation your restaurant will thrive.
+For every new customer, you greet you have the potential to bring at least 5 more to your door.
+And with each one of these customers, you have the potential to make them returning customers.
+Bottom line, with excellent customer service, consistency, and innovation your restaurant will thrive.